yusuf-s-ahmed/yusuf-s-ahmed/README.md

 I’m a 2nd year Computer Science student at City, University of London, interested in Technology.

+Highlights:

-Currently interning at an Al research and development firm based in the US, as a Solutions Developer Intern.
+- Currently interning at an Al research and development firm based in the US, as a Solutions Developer Intern.

-Worked two freelance roles as a Data Analyst and a Software Engineer at startups based in London, in the legal and healthcare sector.
+- Worked two freelance roles as a Data Analyst and a Software Engineer at startups based in London, in the legal and healthcare sector.

-Selected to volunteer as a Lab Research Participant for an academic research project by the School of Science and Technology at City, University of London.
+- Selected to volunteer as a Lab Research Participant for an academic research project by the School of Science and Technology at City, University of London.

-Built a portfolio of projects on GitHub and write technical articles on Medium involving data analytics, software development and financial research.
+- Built a portfolio of projects on GitHub and write technical articles on Medium involving data analytics, software development and financial research.

-Mentored by professionals at Microsoft for eight weeks as part of Embrace ERG, a structured career development programme.
+- Mentored by professionals at Microsoft for eight weeks as part of Embrace ERG, a structured career development programme.

-Volunteered as a Mathematics Student Mentor at Townley Grammar School.
+- Volunteered as a Mathematics Student Mentor at Townley Grammar School.

-Competed in IEEE City Robotics Society’s Hack-a-Health and Google’s Gemma-2 AI competition.
+- Competed in IEEE City Robotics Society’s Hack-a-Health and Google’s Gemma-2 AI competition.

 - [**Portfolio**](https://www.medium.com/@yusufahmed101)<br>
 - [**LinkedIn**](https://www.linkedin.com/in/yusuf-s-ahmed)